 This has the effect of blowing a trumpet in your ear.
 Your skin is forced into action.

 Note: I always take my acidic toners around the eyes – full circle – upper brow to corner brow and under eye to inner eye – and reverse.

 Spray hydrate – I personally love this step.
 It’s the start of the hydrating process and it wakes me up.
 You can use whatever hydrating flower mist/water that you like.
-You can also use your traditional ‘toner’ at this stage – as long as it's main function is to hydrate – it would preferably have glycerin or hyaluronic acid in there somewhere but a good quality rosewater etc is fine.
+You can also use your traditional ‘toner’ at this stage – as long as its main function is to hydrate – it would preferably have glycerin or hyaluronic acid in there somewhere but a good quality rosewater etc is fine.
 I mean good quality – i.e. the inci list is rosewater, not fragrance (parfum) and colouring.
 Check your ingredients labels.
 Decant it into a Muji spray bottle and keep it as a spray too.